Learning Paths: Pave the Way to Success

 A learning management system (LMS) is an online platform that enables you to create, deliver, and monitor online training in a single place.
 With an LMS, you can create a learning path, assign it to your learners and keep your finger on the pulse of their progress by receiving detailed reports.

 Let’s look at how learning paths are set up in the iSpring Learn LMS.

 In iSpring Learn, a learning path is called a learning track.
 It allows you to combine a series of courses that might consist of interactive modules, manuals, assessments, and other content into a single straight line.

 There are three ways that users can progress through learning tracks in iSpring Learn:

 - A scheduled learning track.
 If you want to keep your learners from scrolling through the entire path, in an effort to finish it quickly, make a clear schedule of which day each course in your pathway will open.

 - A sequenced learning track.
-This helps to control the order in which learners take the courses, yet compared to a scheduled learning track, courses are open not on a specific day but immediately after completing the previous one, and not on a specific day.
+This helps to control the order in which learners take the courses.
+Yet compared to a scheduled one, they will automatically be given access to the next course immediately after completing the previous one, and not on a specific day.

 - A track with free course order.
 Sometimes the order isn’t important — then you can make all the courses within the learning pathway available at once so the learners can decide in which order it is most convenient to take them.

 Bite-sized pieces of content combined into training paths can be easily delivered via mobile devices.
 The iSpring Learn mobile app makes it possible to pass through learning paths anytime and anywhere, even when offline.